secretstartups/handbook/hiring/talent-acquisition-framework/coordinator/index.html.md

 **NYC Location**

 USA Reference Check forms only:
-It's important to note that the USA Reference Check form should be sent to the candidate and Step 1 should be completed before creating an offer.
-If the candidate selects “Yes” to indicate that they are located in NYC, you will need to complete a two-step background screening process:
+It's important to note that the USA Reference Check form should be sent to the candidate and Step 1 should be completed before presenting a verbal offer.
+If the candidate selects “Yes” to indicate that they are located in NYC or its 5 boroughs (They will be listed as Brooklyn, Bronx, New York (Manhattan), Queens, or Staten Island), you will need to complete a two-step background screening process:

+Please note that Long Island is not part of NYC and this process does not apply to residents there.

 1. CES service desk receives a ticket indicating that the candidate has submitted Reference Check Process Information - USA form.
 CES notes that the candidate has selected “Yes” for the NYC location question.